MailChimp and Deliverability

-Because the data varies so widely, deliverability is a complicated concept to wrap into a tidy little number.
-But at the end of the day, we're talking about getting emails to inboxes, and you want to know MailChimp's success rate.
-We've got charts showing specific deliverability history for some of our awesome clients.
+The data varies widely, so you can see why deliverability is a complicated concept to wrap into a tidy little number.
+But you probably want to know MailChimp's success rate, so we've got charts showing specific deliverability histories for some of our high-volume clients.

-But deliverability is more than numbers and charts, so here are the facts:
+Deliverability is more than numbers and charts, though.
+Here are the facts about MailChimp’s deliverability:

-Our powerful abuse-detection technology keeps our system clean by predicting bad behavior in a campaign before it even gets out the door.
+We have abuse-detection technology that keeps our system clean by predicting bad behavior in a campaign before it even gets out the door.
 We compared more than 61 trillion data points, using a genetic pairing algorithm running on a cluster of EC2 servers, to create Omnivore.
-Our email genome project is constantly at work in the background, analyzing emails, absorbing new data and preventing abuse on a massive scale.
-This means better deliverability for all MailChimp users.
+Our email genome project is constantly at work in the background, analyzing emails, absorbing new data, and preventing abuse on a massive scale.
+That means better deliverability for all MailChimp users.

 Large corporations and financial institutions are constant victims of forgeries and phishing scams.
 In order to protect their reputation and prove their emails are "authentic," they use authentication technology in their email campaigns.
 Some ISPs are beginning to filter incoming email based on authentication.
-MailChimp customers can add authentication to their campaigns free of charge, by simply checking a box (unlike some other services, there's no server setup required).
-We support all the major authentication standards: DKIM, SenderID, Domain Keys, and SPF.
+MailChimp customers will automatically have authentication added to their campaigns free of charge (unlike some other services, there's no server setup required).
+We support DKIM, SenderID, and SPF.
 MailChimp is also a member of the Authentication and Online Trust Alliance (AOTA).

 We're registered with all the major ISPs to receive alerts whenever your recipients report your campaigns as junk or spam.
-These alerts that we receive are part of what's called feedback loops.
-When that happens, we instantly unsubscribe those members from your list in order to keep you (and MailChimp) from being blocked in the future.
-We're on feedback loops with AOL, Hotmail, Comcast, Yahoo, USA.net, Cox, Earthlink and more.
+These alerts are part of what's called feedback loops.
+When we get an alert, we instantly unsubscribe those members from your list in order to keep you (and MailChimp) from being blocked in the future.
+We're on feedback loops with AOL, Hotmail, Comcast, Yahoo, USA.net, Cox, Earthlink, and more.

 Even though most ISPs are transitioning to feedback loops, some still employ whitelists.
 MailChimp is registered with them and actively works to maintain our whitelisted status.

 We employ algorithms that scan our system for signs of abuse.
-But we also employ a human review team who can, in the blink of an eye, detect subtle cues about a user (there are roughly 30 different characteristics we've learned to look for) that can jeopardize our deliverability.
-The review team is empowered to suspend accounts and contact users about any risk factors they need to address.
+But we also employ a human review team who can, in the blink of an eye, detect subtle cues about a user (we've learned to look for at least 30 different characteristics) that can jeopardize our deliverability.
+Our review team is empowered to suspend accounts and contact users about any risk factors they need to address.

 MailChimp is part of the deliverability dialogue.
-We stay on top of industry and technology standards by being active members in email and ISP organizations such as the ESPC (Email Sender and Provider Coalition), AOTA (Authentication and Online Trust Alliance), MAAWG (Messaging Anti-Abuse Working Group), and EEC (Email Experience Council).
+We stay on top of industry and technology standards by participating in email and ISP organizations like the ESPC (Email Sender and Provider Coalition), AOTA (Authentication and Online Trust Alliance), MAAWG (Messaging Anti-Abuse Working Group), and EEC (Email Experience Council).